-There were two reasons why India was high on my list to visit, one was to visit the Taj Mahal and the other to see tigers in the wild, so when we found a tour company which incorporated both, it was a no brainer!
+There are many places to visit in India, however there were two specific reasons why North India and the Golden Triangle were high on my list; the Taj Mahal Agra, and to see tigers in the wild.
+When we found a tour company incorporating both, it was a no brainer!

 Golden Triangle (approx) distances: Hotels: